Hurricane Sandy rains on U.S. presidential campaign

-WASHINGTON Hurricane Sandy threw a wrench into the last hectic days of the U.S. presidential campaign on Friday, as the threat of torrential rains and strong winds over much of the eastern half of the country put both candidates' camps on high alert.
+WASHINGTON, Oct 26 Hurricane Sandy threw a wrench into the last hectic days of the U.S. presidential campaign on Friday, as the threat of torrential rains and strong winds over much of eastern half of the country put both candidates' camps on high alert.

-President Barack Obama's re-election campaign announced that Vice President Joe Biden cancelled a trip to Virginia Beach on Saturday to ensure that local resources could be focused on ensuring the safety of those who might be affected by the storm.

-Ahead of Election Day on November 6, millions of Americans are taking advantage of early voting schemes to cast their ballots.
-State officials said they had contingency plans in case Sandy caused extended power outages or other problems that could disrupt voting.
+Ahead of election day Nov.
+6, millions of Americans are taking advantage of early voting schemes to cast their ballots.
+State officials said they had contingency plans in case Sandy causes extended power outages or other problems that could disrupt voting.

 Maryland, which declared a state of emergency, said Sandy could affect early voting, which was scheduled for Saturday through Thursday.

 Forecasters projected that Sandy would be nearing the Virginia coast by Sunday night.
-Its projected path into the densely populated East Coast could cause flooding and power blackouts affecting millions of Americans.
+Its projected path into the densely populated East Coast could disrupt the lives of millions of Americans with floods and power blackouts.

 DELICATE MESSAGE